Thank you for choosing to fundraise in support of UNICEF!

 What's the best way to collect money and donations for a sponsored event?

-How do I pay my money and donation in?
+How do I pay in money?

 How do I know that my money and donations have reached you?

 Once your donation has reached us, it could take a few weeks for us to process it.
 When it has been processed, we will send you a thank you letter.
 This letter acts as a receipt of your donation.

 If you have a question about your donation, please get in touch.